OpenDreamKit/OpenDreamKit/OpenDreamKit.rst

 Note: the above pdf is the officially submitted one, up to the fixing of a couple unfortunate typos we noticed since then.

+The total budget is of about 7.6 million euros.
+Its largest portion is devoted to the hiring of an average of 11 developers working full time on the project.
+The participants are planned to provide in addition the equivalent of six other persons working full time on the project.
+Altogether the project involves about 50 persons spread over 15 sites.
+For some more details, see Section 3.4 Resources to be committed.

 .. contents:: :depth: 1

 Motivations